-Gambling is a common recreational activity in the Northern Territory (NT) with over 70% of the adult population participating in some form of gambling over a 12 month period.
+Gambling is a common recreational activity in the Northern Territory (NT) with over 70 per cent of the adult population participating in some form of gambling over a 12-month period.
 For most gamblers it is an enjoyable recreational activity that provides them with a chance to win money and socialise.
 However, for others, particularly those who gamble weekly or more on continuous forms of gambling such as electronic gambling machines or pokies, it can lead to considerable harms for themselves and people close to them.

 In addition to commercial forms of gambling, private card gambling (another form of continuous gambling) is a common activity in most Indigenous communities across the NT.
 Harms associated with card gambling are less documented though recent evidence suggests that children in houses where gambling is reported as a problem suffer from higher levels of scabies and ear infections.

 - To reduce harms associated with commercial and non-commercial forms of gambling in the Northern Territory (NT).
 We focus on policy relevant research across primary, secondary and tertiary prevention and treatments.
 Project are spread across a broad range of areas including gambling in Indigenous communities, screening for gambling problems in Non Government Organisations (NGOs) and service providers, monitoring Electronic Gambling Machine revenues in Northern Territory venues, and providing reliable estimates of gambling participation and problem gambling through population level surveys.